xmartlabs/Android-Style-Guide/README.md

 #### Local variable names

 One-character names are only permitted if they are `i`, `j` or `k` indexes in loops.
 They must be used in this respective order when nesting them.
+Avoid using these loops indexes outside of them too.
 Example:

 ```java
 for (int i = 0; i < n1; i++) {